Updated on August 23, 2022

-Establishing a child’s paternity is important on a variety of different levels, including:
+Establishing a child’s paternity is important on a variety of different levels, including for the following reasons:

-- For Establishing Legal Rights – Paternity is important for establishing a father’s custody rights and also for establishing a child’s right to financial support (child support).
-These legal rights extend to the right to receive important information about the child’s medical care, education, and religious upbringing and can include the father’s right to participate in the decision-making processes related to these important subjects.
+Paternity is important for establishing a father’s custody rights.
+These rights extend to the right to receive important information about the child’s medical care, education, and religious upbringing and can include the father’s right to participate in the decision-making processes related to these subjects.

-- For Purposes of Personal Identity – Paternity opens up the father’s side of the family to the child and is usually enriching for all involved.
+Paternity opens up the father’s side of the family to the child, which is usually an enriching experience for all involved.

-- For Purposes of Fostering a Father-Child Relationship – Research indicated that children are healthier and happier when they have two parents in their lives.
+Research indicates that children are healthier and happier when they have two parents in their lives.

 Issues with Paternity

 Sometimes, paternity is unclear for any number of reasons.
 If the presumptive father denies his paternity, for example, it will need to be established through the court.
 This can be accomplished by opening a child support case with the Office of the Attorney General.
 Establishing paternity early in a child’s life is important for emotional, legal, and financial reasons, and an experienced Killeen family law attorney can help.

 Paternity Concerns?
 Consult with an Experienced Killeen Attorney Today!